dorisvickers/wordpress_TEI/README.md

-# TEI XML Display (Metadata) – WordPress Plugin
+# TEI XML Display – WordPress Plugin

 **Version:** 1.0
 **Author:** [Doris Vickers](https://ucrisportal.univie.ac.at/de/persons/doris-magdalena-vickers)

 ## Description

-This WordPress plugin renders [TEI XML](https://tei-c.org/) files with rich features such as gloss tooltips, inline notes, and line numbering.
-It is especially useful for digital editions of historical texts, poetry, or annotated documents encoded in the TEI standard.

-The plugin provides a simple shortcode interface to load and display TEI documents directly within posts or pages.
+The TEI XML Display plugin enables the rendering of TEI-encoded XML files directly on WordPress pages or posts using a shortcode.
+Designed for digital humanities projects, this plugin provides a visual interface with glosses, notes, paragraph numbers, a paragraph index, and admin upload functionality.

 ---

 ## Features

+- Render TEI XML files using [tei_display file="filename.xml"] shortcode.
 - Display of TEI `<body>` content
 - Gloss tooltips for `<persName>`, `<objectName>`, and `<object>` references (from `<listPerson>` / `<listObject>`)
 - Inline numbered notes from `<note>` elements